 Step 1: Gather Your Ingredients and Prep the Oven

-If you don't have a cast iron pan, you may use a glass or ceramic baking dish.
+If you don't have a cast iron pan, you may use an oven-safe glass or ceramic baking dish.
 That said, I highly recommend investing in a cast iron pan as they are incredibly useful in so many recipes!

 Step 2: Season the Pork

 You can have a lot of fun with the way you season your pork.
 For the pork pictured here, I used a Caribbean spice rub.
-Other spice rubs I would recommend are Cajun, curry, Jamaican jerk, BBQ, chipotle, Asian or simply just chili powder, salt and pepper.
-You can really do anything here!
+Make your own spice mix, or take a delicious shortcut with a pre-made spice rub.
+I would recommend Cajun, peri-peri or BBQ spice rubs for pork.
+Jamaican jerk, chipotle or Thai seasonings would also work, or you can take a simple route with just chili powder, salt and pepper.

 Step 3: Roast the Pork

 Using oven mitts, remove your preheated pan from the oven and add 1 tablespoon of olive oil, swirling the olive oil to coat the pan.
 Now carefully add the pork.
 If you are using a cast iron pan, it should sizzle.
 Rub the remaining 1 tablespoon of olive oil over the pork and place the pork in the oven.
-Roast for 15 minutes at 425 degrees F, and then reduce the oven temperature to 400 degrees F. Continue roasting for another 10 to 15 minutes or until a meat thermometer registers 145 degrees F.
+Roast for 15 minutes at 425 F, and then reduce the oven temperature to 400 F. Continue roasting for another 10 to 15 minutes.

 Step 4: Check the Temperature of the Pork